liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

-* Override the `createInteractor` method so you return an instance of your interactor depending on the parameter `name`: `GetSiteTitleInteractor` for name `get-title` and `LiferayAddBookmarkInteractor` for name `add-bookmark`.
-Let's call separated methods for create each interactor:
+* Override the `createInteractor` method so it returns an instance of your interactor depending on the `name` parameter.
+Here, this is `GetSiteTitleInteractor` for the name `get-title` and `LiferayAddBookmarkInteractor` for the name `add-bookmark`.
+Call separate methods to create each interactor:

 ```swift
 override public func createInteractor(#name: String?, sender: AnyObject?) -> Interactor? {